Spain says containing wildfire as conditions improve

 Villar said 600 firefighters had been deployed overall, including Portuguese colleagues.
 Backing them are 14 water-bombing aircraft, the regional agriculture ministry said.

-Regional government leader Guillermo Fernandez Vara lashed out Friday against the "bastards" who set fires that cause "irreversible damages that take decades to recover, if they ever recover".
+Regional government leader Guillermo Fernandez Vara lashed out Friday against the "bastards" who had set the fires that caused "irreversible damages that take decades to recover, if they ever recover".

-Vara added that strong winds of up to 60 kilometres (35 miles) an hour had made controlling the flames "extremely difficult".
+The strong winds of up to 60 kilometres (35 miles) an hour had made controlling the flames "extremely difficult", he added.

+But he expressed hope Saturday evening that more clement weather conditions in the hours ahead would make it easier to douse the fire.

 Prime Minister Pedro Sanchez cancelled his participation on Friday at a rally in Extremadura ahead of regional elections on May 28 because of the blaze.